-The response rates given over to the port specified in the tender calls were also mixed.
-Prince Rupert registered the most significant gain in intensity, with its ratio more than doubling, to 3.4 from 1.5.
+The response rates for the port specified in the tender calls were also mixed.
+Prince Rupert registered the most significant gain in intensity, with its ratio more than doubling, to 3.9 from 1.7.
 Just as noteworthy was the trade's reaction to the first calls issued in favour of Churchill in several years, and which garnered the second highest response rate among the four ports, 2.0.
-The ratio associated with delivery at Thunder Bay proved the next strongest, although it was cut by 43.5%, falling to 1.5 from 2.6 a year earlier.
-The response rate for Vancouver fell by almost as much, 39.8%, to 1.3 from 2.1.
+The ratio associated with delivery at Vancouver proved the next strongest, although it was cut by 34.9%, falling to 1.7 from 2.6 a year earlier.
+The response rate for Thunder Bay fell by more than a half, to 1.3 from 2.7.

 For the most part, these response rates reflected changes in the mix of grain that had been put out for tender.
-This was particularly true of barley and durum, where dramatic shifts in the called tonnages precipitated a corresponding alteration in the maximum discount put forward by the grain companies in their bids.
-By way of example, the maximum bid put forward on barley shot up to \$20.00 per tonne from just \$4.00 per tonne a year earlier.
-In equal measure, the highest accepted bid on durum was virtually cut in half, falling to \$11.07 per tonne from \$21.76 per tonne.
+This was particularly true of barley and durum, where dramatic shifts in the called tonnages precipitated corresponding changes in the maximum discounts put forward by the grain companies in their bids.
+By way of example, the maximum bid put forward on barley in the first nine months of the 2010-11 crop year reached \$20.00 per tonne against just \$4.00 per tonne in the 2009-10 crop year.
+The highest accepted bid on durum was cut virtually in half, falling to \$11.07 per tonne from \$21.76 per tonne.